Hepatitis B is:

 Hepatitis D Screening

-If a hepatitis B infection is determined, you will then be tested for hepatitis D. Hepatitis D is prevalent in the Middle East, Central Asia, South Pacific islands and the Mediterranean Basin.
+If a hepatitis B infection is determined, you will then be tested for hepatitis D. Hepatitis D is prevalent in some areas of the Middle East, Central Asia, South Pacific islands and the Mediterranean Basin.

 Hepatitis D is a serious liver disease found only in people with hepatitis B. A coinfection with hepatitis D can accelerate liver damage and worsen symptoms of hepatitis B.